PageRank Optimization by Edge Selection: PageRank Optimization as a Markov Decision Process

 which would not affect the outcome of the optimization \cite{Bertsekas2007}.
-Note that computing the new cost function can be obtained using $O(N^2m) = O(r^2m + rsm + s^2m)$ operations.
+The new cost function can be computed using $O(N^2m) = O(r^2m + rsm + s^2m)$ operations.

-We will call the states in which there is only one available control action as ``non-decision'' states, while the other states will be called ``decision'' states.
+We will call the states in which there is only one available action as ``non-decision'' states, while the other states will be called ``decision'' states.
 By convention, we classify the target state, $\tau$, as a decision state.
-We will assume, w.l.o.g., that the (indices of the) non-decision states are $1,\dots, r$ and the decision states are $r+1,\dots,r+s$.
-Finally, we will assume that there exists at least one proper policy.
+We assume, without loss of generality, that the (indices of the) non-decision states are $1,\dots, r$ and the decision states are $r+1,\dots,r+s$.
+Finally, we also assume that there exists at least one proper control policy.